A Complete How-To for Creating Curriculum Sites and Student Portfolios using Google's Tools!

 A methodology for creating and organizing online student portfolios and curriculum sharing sites throughout an entire school.
-No need to spend money as Google provides everything schools need to undertake such a project and move your school into a truly 21st Century teaching model.
+No need to spend money as Google provides everything schools need for free!
 Use the resources on this site and learn how to do this yourself!
 This system has become so ubiquouts in our school that we've expanded beyond ePortfolios and are now having our students create Student Learning Networks (SLN) that are similar to Professional Learning Networks (PLN) but are for students!

-The next step consists of two parts that we recommend implementing both parts, however, part A or part B work just fine as stand alone units.
+The next step consists of two parts and we recommend implementing both parts, however, part A or part B work just fine as stand alone units.

 Part A: Convince one core-curriculum Department Head to integrate online portfolios into every course in the department.
-The best way to roll this out is to begin with a required 9th grade course so in 4 years, every student in the school will be able to demonstrate mastery in using a Student Learning Network to organize online resources and to share and collaborate on information.
+The best way to roll this out is to begin with a required 9th grade course so in 4 years, every student in the school will be able to demonstrate mastery in using a Student Learning Network to organize online resources and to share and collaborate with others.